Skip to content

 Myth #2: Less Is More With CBD Oil

 Another one of the CBD oil facts that we see all the time is that small doses of CBD can be just as effective as large doses.
-Most studies that test the effects of CBD do so using large doses often ranging in the hundreds of milligrams.
-And while you certainly don’t have to use this much to experience CBD’s beneficial effects, don’t expect that 5 mg will be enough to calm your anxiety.
+Most studies that test the effects of CBD do so using various dosing strategies.
+There is currently no established standard dose of CBD for any individual.
+The best way to determine what works for you is often through personal experimentation, starting low and adjusting as needed in consultation with your healthcare professional.

 Myth #3: CBD Is Sedating